My-Finance-Report/yearly_report/README.md

 # User feedback

--> files processed table needs to be grouped by source and collapsolable -> google sheets doesnt allow for cycles in the sankey
+-> files processed table needs to be grouped by source and collapsolable -> files dont reprocess when you change a source / category -> changing a source name caused me to repopulate that source when i reran the upload -> no way to merge when this happens
+-> no way to delete transactions
+-> sankey config doesnt filter off archived sources

+-> google sheets doesnt allow for cycles in the sankey

 - the site seems sluggish